Nazar-Pichak/format-flow-studio/README.md

 ## Features

 - **Multi-format Support**: Convert between popular audio, video, and image formats.
-- **Customizable Settings**: Adjust resolution, bitrate, and other parameters.
 - **Web-based Convenience**: No installation required, works on any device with a browser.
 - **Fast and Reliable**: Optimized for high performance and accuracy.